Editor's note: This article was originally published in 2017.

 As it turns out, Wagner wasn't the only one to use an AquaDam to save his home.
 Other Texans are now sharing their stories of how water-filled cofferdams have saved their homes.

-This year, they chose to face Harvey's waters head on by installing a water dam.
+In 2017, they chose to face Harvey's waters head on by installing a water dam.
 They called AquaDam to expedite a unit from Louisiana to their Texas home, and were able to install it before the floodwaters reached their home.

 The model they purchased cost roughly $18,000, which may seem pricey, but it pales in comparison to the $150,000 cost to remodel their flooded home last year.
 "It's like fighting water with water," Randy Socha told Houston's KPRC.